 Clark’s campus is a comfortable size in the Main South neighborhood of Worcester, the second largest city in New England.
 This means you’ve got easy access to all the region has to offer.
 Within walking distance of campus, you’ll find a variety of restaurants and coffee shops, and, with Worcester’s public bus system, you can see amazing artwork at the Worcester Art Museum, grab lunch and locally made goods at Crompton Place, see a concert at the DCU Center or go for a hike on a number of nearby trails.

 As you grow through the residential program, our goal is your seamless transition from first-year to upper-class housing.
 You can expect to find a balance of independent living and a friendly and knowledgeable RA staff ready to help.
 We understand that as an upper-class student you have shifting needs, and our goal is to meet students where they are through programming and opportunities that connect students to each other and the Clark community.

 UPPER-CLASS HOUSING OPTIONS

 After your first year, your housing options expand to include on-campus suites, apartments and houses in addition to traditional doubles and singles.
-Dana and Hughes halls offer mostly traditional singles and doubles, but also have several suites.
+The Johnson Sanford Center offers mostly traditional singles and doubles, but also has several suites.
 Maywood Street Hall is comprised entirely of suite-style housing designed for four, five or six students.
 Blackstone Hall, our newest residence hall, is comprised of four- and six-person apartments.
 In addition to these options, Clark also offers 14 houses, some structured like small residence halls and others like apartment-style living.

 The most notable differences between suite- and apartment-style housing are that suites include a common area and private bath, while apartments offer a common area, private bath and full kitchen.